Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 `npm install --save-dev jest`

 `--save-dev` creates an entry under `"devDependencies"` in your package.json.
 Look for this right now.
-These dependencies are only used fro development.
+These dependencies are only used for development.

 Now that jest is installed, we need a test commend.
 Add this to package.json.
 Add/edit package.json to look like this:

 ```
 "scripts": {
         "test": "jest"
 },
 ```

-You'll just tests by running:
+You'll just test by running:

 `npm run test`